St. Helenans protest Pacaso fractional homeownerships

-But neighbors of Pacaso’s St. Helena houses say they’re the ones getting gored.
+But neighbors of Pacaso’s St. Helena housing say they’re the ones getting gored.

 Scores of anti-Pacaso residents held a protest Saturday outside a newly built Pacaso house at Hillview Place and Vineyard Avenue.
 They held signs decrying “timeshares” and warned that a wave of fractionally owned homes could transform St. Helena’s residential neighborhoods.